-This Lake Champlain island lies in the towns of Peru and Plattsburgh in Clinton County.
-The island is designated primitive to insure its protection in a near natural state.
+This Lake Champlain island lies in the Towns of Peru and Plattsburgh in Clinton County.
+The island is designated Primitive to insure its protection in a near natural state.
 The unique vegetation and wildlife of the island, in particular, are in need of such protection.
 The wildness of the rocky east shore, complete with unusual wind and water rock sculptures, also deserves preservation.
-This island is not suitable for reclassification to wilderness because of the area's proximity to a heavily developed shoreline including the U.S. Air Force Base in Plattsburgh, as well as the presence of such essentially permanent structures as the lighthouse.
+This island is not suitable for reclassification to Wilderness because of the area's proximity to a heavily developed shoreline as well as the presence of such essentially permanent, historic structures as the lighthouse.
+The Clinton County Historical Association retains the right to maintain the lighthouse.

-Recent state acquisitions of the former Seaton property at the southern end of the island and the lighthouse on the northeastern shoreline increases the area's suitability for water-oriented recreational uses.
+State acquisitions of the former Seaton property at the southern end of the island and the lighthouse on the western shoreline increases the area's suitability for water-oriented recreational uses.
 Any interpretive program for the island should stress both its historical significance and its special natural features.